abhit13/titanbay_submission/README.md

 ### 5. Personal email addresses — 80 unresolved tickets

 **Finding:** 80 tickets come from personal email domains (Gmail, Outlook, Yahoo, iCloud, Hotmail) that don't match any platform record.
 These are investors who raised a ticket using a personal email rather than their registered platform email.
+A fourth `unresolved_other` category exists in the model for corporate emails that still don't match (typos, former employees, delegated assistants), but is empty in the current data.

 **Decision:** Classified as `requester_type = 'unresolved_personal'` and retained in all volume counts.
 Dropped from investor-level metrics (can't be attributed) but visible in `mart_ticket_volume_by_period`.
 Treated as a data quality signal — their share should be monitored over time.